Ki Teitzei: Parashat Zachor

-In the maftir reading of Deuteronomy 25:17–19 that concludes the parashah, Moses enjoined the Israelites to remember what the Amalekites did to them on their journey, after they left Egypt, surprising them and cutting down all the stragglers at their rear.
+The maftir reading (Deuteronomy 25:17–19) of the parasha, in which Moses enjoins the Israelites to remember what the Amalekites did to them on their journey after they left Egypt, is read on Shabbat Zakhor.
 The Israelites were enjoined never to forget to blot out the memory of Amalek from under heaven.
 The second open portion ends here with the end of the parashah.

 Readings according to the triennial cycle

 Jews who read the Torah according to the triennial cycle of Torah reading read the parashah according to the following schedule: